 • Municipal Court Homeless Navigator – focuses on connecting court-involved people experiencing homelessness with appropriate services.

-In addition, the city provides funding for behavioral health and homeless services through Mental Health Partners, Boulder Shelter for the Homeless and other community partners.
+In addition, the city provides funding for behavioral health and homeless services through Mental Health Partners, All Roads Shelter and other community partners.
 Programs are evaluated on a regular basis to identify new needs and opportunities for improvement.

 Co-response and Alternative Response Programs